 Working in the NICU Field

-When you work as an NICU nurse, you will find that your role is challenging.
+When you work as a NICU nurse, you will find that your role is challenging.
 You may be caring for a low-weight newborn or monitoring an extremely ill patient.
 The NICU operates 24-7.
-Therefore, you probably will work a 12-hours shift – one that will include weekends and evenings.
+Therefore, you probably will work a 12-hour shift – one that will include weekends and evenings.
 You can find work in most public or large private hospitals, as they feature this type of care.